Tebs-Lab/dalle-infringement-detector/readme.md

 # Copyright Infringement Detector

-This repo is a proof-of-concept CLI tool for red teaming OpenAI's image generation model's ability to produce copyright and trademark protected characters.
-Using meta-prompting strategies it asks for a description of a provided character in a specified setting and art style, then generates an image, then asks another model if the image contains any copyright or trademark protected characters.
+This repo is a proof-of-concept CLI tool for red teaming OpenAI's image generation models' ability to produce copyright and trademark protected characters.
+Using meta-prompting strategies it asks an LLM for a description of a provided character in a specified setting and art style, then generates an image using OpenAI's DALL-E. Finally, it sends the image to Anthropic's Claude and asks if the image contains any copyright or trademark protected characters.

-The tool supports using a variety of both Anthropic and OpenAI models to generate the intermediate prompts, however OpenAI is always used to generate images and Anthropic is always asked to determine if an image contains known intellectual property.
+The tool supports using a variety of both Anthropic and OpenAI models to generate the image generation prompt.
+OpenAI is always used to generate images and Anthropic is always asked to determine if an image contains known intellectual property.

 ## Setup